-Therefore, conditions for consumer equilibrium are same in both the analysis.
+Hence MU of A / MU of B = PA / PB Therefore, conditions for consumer equilibrium are same in both the analysis.

-4) Both the analysis are based on the law of diminishing marginal utility.
+4) Both the analysis is based on the law of diminishing marginal utility.
 In cardinal utility analysis, law of diminishing marginal utility applies.
 In indifference curve analysis, second condition for equilibrium is that indifference curve must be convex to the origin at the point of tangency which shows that marginal rate of substitution is diminishing at the point of equilibrium.